themrleon/luckfox-pico-mini-b/README.md

 $ cd {SDK_PATH}/tools/linux/toolchain/arm-rockchip830-linux-uclibcgnueabihf/
 $ source env_install_toolchain.sh
 ```
-Which installed the toolchain in your system so that your environment always have the `arm-linux-gnueabihf-` toolchain in the path, like the C compiler `arm-linux-gnueabihf-gcc`.
+Which installed the toolchain in your system so that your environment always have the `arm-rockchip830-linux-uclibcgnueabihf-` toolchain in the path, like the C compiler `arm-rockchip830-linux-uclibcgnueabihf-gcc`.
 If not make sure to follow the official SDK Github instructions.

 On the host machine/x86, where you installed the SDK, get fbDOOM sources:
 ```